 Adelaide Theatre Guide on Cassie and the Lights, Adelaide and Vault Festivals

 As a writer Alex's work has been seen across the world in countries including Australia, the US and China, in venues including 59E59 Theatres New York, and The Arts Theatre, West End.
-He worked alongside Oscar-nominee Peter Hedges to adapt his acclaimed novel 'What's Eating Gilbert Grape' for the stage, and is currently developing an adaptation of indie movie 'Safelight', which examines the inheritance of prejudice in rural America.
+He worked alongside Oscar-nominee Peter Hedges to adapt his acclaimed novel 'What's Eating Gilbert Grape' for the stage.

-His play 'Cassie and the Lights' which was based on interviews with young people in the care system and the real-life case of a 17 year old who went to court to get custody of her younger siblings opened in 2020, winning the 'Excellent Play' Award at the Central Academy Awards in China, and playing seasons at Vault Festival and Adelaide Festival Australia, where it won a Best Theatre award, and received outstanding reviews.
+His play 'Cassie and the Lights' which is based on interviews with young people in the care system and the real-life case of a 17 year old who went to court to get custody of her younger siblings opened in 2020, winning the 'Excellent Play' Award at the Central Academy Awards in China, and playing seasons at Vault Festival and Adelaide Festival Australia, where it won a Best Theatre award, and received outstanding reviews.
+It will re-open at the 2022 Edinburgh Fringe in Big Belly, Underbelly; the original home of Phoebe Waller Bridge's 'Fleabag'.

 Back to Blackbrick